prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 ### Implementation Steps

-1. **Create the prometheus-collector-bridge repository** under the Prometheus organization
+1. **Create the `opentelemetry-collector-bridge` repository** under the Prometheus organization
-2. **Define the interfaces** in the new library (ExporterLifecycleManager, ConfigUnmarshaler, Config)
+2. **Define the interfaces** in the bridge library based on the explored integration model
 3. **Implement the Prometheus to pmetric converter** (potentially adapting existing code)
-4. **Update one reference exporter** (e.g., node_exporter) to implement the new interfaces as a proof of concept
+4. **Validate with reference exporters** such as `stackdriver_exporter` and `yet-another-cloudwatch-exporter`
-5. **Validate** with OpenTelemetry Collector Builder
+5. **Create a dedicated `prometheus-opentelemetry-collector` distribution** to continuously test dependency conflicts and generated collector compilation
 6. **Document** the integration pattern for other exporters
 7. **Gradually adopt** across other Prometheus exporters based on community interest